anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 This explains why:

-- Accuracy varies with time-of-day ^Appendix A^
+- Accuracy varies with time-of-day ^1^

 - Multi-constellation receivers are more robust